 Before printing, and even in the early days of printing, a scribe might have rubricated a book, hand-colored elaborate capital letters or other decorations in red ink

 People who read a lot may aspire to be

 It seems to me I read about someone who fit that description.
 About two centuries ago, he broke into tears when he entered the Harvard University library and realized he’d never live long enough to read all the books.

-(I can never find nuggets of useless information when I decide to look for them.
-If anyone knows the story, please let us know in the comments.
+(I can never find such nuggets of useless information when I decide to look for them.
+If anyone knows the story, please let us know in the comments.)